Grantee Directory

 Children's Health Fund

-To improve the mental health and well-being of adults and children and to provide health and mental health services to asylum seekers predominately from Central America
+To improve the mental health and well-being of adults and children in the Bronx including child asylum seekers.

 Grant amount: $730,000